 Touted as having one of the most extensive recipe collections, Yummly prides itself on providing you with delicious recipes that match your dietary restrictions and food preferences.

-It offers everything from appetizers to smoothies... main courses to desserts.
-And the sort feature makes it easy to filter through whatever you have a hankering for that day.
+It offers everything from appetizers to smoothies and everything else from main courses to desserts.
+They have a sort feature that makes it easy to filter through whatever you have a hankering for that day.

 Most unique, however, is Yummly’s relationship with Instacart.
 Instacart is a same-day grocery delivery service that partners with local stores.

 So, when you put your zip code into Yummly’s database, the ingredients in the recipes you choose are automatically generated into a grocery list that is sorted by aisle for the store of your choosing.
 This speeds things up, should you choose not to have the items delivered.

-There is also a coupon link that will pull up offers specific to the grocery store you’ve selected… and apply those savings directly to the order.
+There is also a coupon link that will pull up offers specific to the grocery store you’ve selected.
+It will then apply those savings directly to the order.

 Pretty amazing, right?

 Yummly also uses an algorithm to generate recipes based on your likes and dislikes, with the simple tap of a “yum” button.
 If you’re diet-conscious, the nutritional information for all of the recipes is included (calories, carbs, fat, and cholesterol).

-If you’re using an app like My Fitness Pal, iTrackBites or Weight Watchers… this is a primo feature!
+If you’re using an app like My Fitness Pal, iTrackBites or Weight Watchers, this is a primo feature!
+Yummly is both an app and a website so you can browse and save recipes that are specifically tailored to your own personal tastes and preferences.

 The Yummly meal planning app is available on Google Play and iTunes.